-1. Reading assignments: Student will read and respond by emulating in their own writing creative writing elements that we will analyze in published works of poetry, creative nonfiction, and short stories by prominent authors, designed to be used as models for students to learn about the craft and the process of creative writing.
+- 1. Reading assignments: Student will read and respond by emulating in their own writing creative writing elements that we will analyze in published works of poetry, creative nonfiction, and short stories by prominent authors, designed to be used as models for students to learn about the craft and the process of creative writing.
 Also students will read relevant facts about these significant authors of poetry, nonfiction, and short stories by closely reading samples of their work.
 In addition, you will read material in Bird by Bird that will better help you understand and practice the writing process.
-You will find reading assignments listed each week in the Course Activities pages' in the Canvas Learning Modules.

-2. Test Yourself: Weekly Quizzes: Each week after you finish your reading assignments, you will complete a brief self-graded quiz in Canvas.
+You will find reading assignments listed each week in the Course Activities pages' in the Canvas Learning Modules. - 2.
+Test Yourself: Weekly Quizzes: Each week after you finish your reading assignments, you will complete a brief self-graded quiz in Canvas.
 The quizzes will help you better understand and apply the elements and techniques of creative writing that you've been learning during the week, including learning to analyze how the examples of literary works you read by professional writers are put together.
 These self-correcting quizzes will help you monitor your progress through the course.
 The instructor will record the highest score you received on each week's quiz.
 You will have two attempts to answer the questions correctly.
-Each weekly quiz is worth 2 points, for a total of 28 points for the semester.

-3. Creative Writing Assignments: You will complete Creative Writing assignments in three genres: You will write original works of Poetry; Creative Nonfiction; and Short Stories.

-4. Writing Group and Workshop Discussions: Students are required to post drafts of the poetry, creative nonfiction, and short-story assignments on the designated Student Writing Group Discussion pages.
+Each weekly quiz is worth 2 points, for a total of 28 points for the semester. - 3.
+Creative Writing Assignments: You will complete Creative Writing assignments in three genres: You will write original works of Poetry; Creative Nonfiction; and Short Stories. - 4.
+Writing Group and Workshop Discussions: Students are required to post drafts of the poetry, creative nonfiction, and short-story assignments on the designated Student Writing Group Discussion pages.
 Each Student Writing Group will have its own homepage on Canvas.
 Each student is required to comment on 2 creative writing assignments Group members have posted.
 Each student is also required to reply to 2 comments posted on Group members Creative Writing Assignments.
 To find your Writing Group, go to the pull-down menu on the People tab on the right hand column of the ENGL 71 Canvas Homepage.
+These online small Student Writing Groups will function similarly to small breakout writing groups that would meet once per week in an live in-person classroom.

 Students are required to post their Creative Writing Assignments, rotating one group per week, on the ENGL 71 Creative Writing Workshop Discussion.
 Each student is required to comment on 2 creative writing assignments classmates have posted on the Workshop Discussion.
 Each student is also required to reply to 2 comments posted on classmates Creative Writing Assignments.
 In the Workshop Discussions you should comment on classmates who are not members of your own Creative Writing Group.
+Or on works by members of your group that you didn't comment on in group discussions.
+This activity is equivalent to the once-per-week writing workshops that would take place in a live inperson classroom.

 5. Attend Two Readings: Attend and comment on two readings given by prominent creative writers on the SJSU campus or in Silicon Valley or the Bay Area.
 Or view readings by prominent writers on the Internet.
-You should identify by title your favorite poems, nonfiction excerpts, or short fiction that the writers read.
+You should identify by title your favorite poems, nonfiction pieces, or short fiction that the writers read.
 And explain what you liked about those works.
 Your comments should demonstrate to the instructor that you attended that particular writer's reading and paid close attention to what your heard the writer read.
+You are particularly urged to attend literary programs on campus sponsored by the Center for Literary Arts.